Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Towns/Stenholt, Town of Iron.md

 ---
 *"QUOTE"*
 ## Overview
-The town of Stenholt lies on the edge of the [[Morgenfryd Fields]], a vast grassland that stretches for miles.
+The town of Stenholt lies on the edge of the [[Morgenfryd Fields]], a vast grassland that stretches for miles, near the foot of the [[Dragonback Mountains]].
 It is known for its famous [[Stenholt, Town of Iron#Iron Mine|Iron Mine]], which produces some of the finest iron ore in all of [[Saxum Sovereignty Overview|Saxum]].
 The mine is the lifeblood of the town, providing employment for many of its residents.
 ## Landmarks
 ### Iron Mine
 The town is known for its iron mine, which produces some of the finest iron ore in all of Saxum.
+The mine is located about half a days travel away from the town, towards the mountains and through the nearby forest.
 ### Stenholt Monolith
 The mine is not the only landmark in Stenholt.
 Just outside the town lies an ancient standing stone known as the Stenholt Monolith.
 The monolith is a towering stone structure, almost twenty feet tall, with strange symbols etched into its surface.
 The locals believe it to be a sacred site, imbued with magical power.
 Some even say that it is a gateway to the underworld, and that spirits sometimes rise from it during the full moon.